 - Incomplete and/or Minimal Effort Entries

-- Entries that mostly consist of largely uncut segments from the original source may be disqualified.
+- Entries that mostly consist of largely uncut video segments from the original source may be disqualified.

-- Incomplete entries that start or end abruptly mid-point in the song for no artistic reason may be disqualified.
+- Entries that start or end mid-point in the song for no artistic reason may be deemed incomplete and may be disqualified.

 POLICIES AND CONDITIONS